 If you find yourself in Vegas, as people often do, stop by.

-Billy Hart Receives Living Legacy Jazz Award
+Bill Hart Receives Living Legacy Award

 Congratulations to Billy Hart, who recently received the 2023 Living Legacy Jazz Award Presented by PECO during a special celebration at the Kimmel Cultural Campus in Philadelphia, PA.